 The initial approach to the patient is to evaluate the following parameters:

-Treatment selection is influenced by the age and general health of the patient, previous therapy, and the presence of complications of the disease.[6]
+Treatment selection is influenced by the age and general health of the patient, previous therapy, and the presence of disease complications.[6]

 Despite the introduction of many new therapeutic agents over the past two decades, there is still no confirmed curative approach.